-- Only cross the infield under the explicit direction of a lead coach this can be dangerous as javelin and discus/hammer throwing may be taking place.
-Otherwise, if you need to reach the other side of the track, walk around the outside. - When taking part in throwing training or competitions, a horn or whistle must be sounded before each throw.
-Never turn your back on a throwing circle or runway.
-Remain alert and listen for warning horns or calls from officials or coaches.
+- Never cross the infield this can be dangerous.
+If you need to reach the other side of the track always walk around the outside. - When taking part in throwing training or competitions, never turn your back on a throwing circle or runway.
+Remain alert and listen for warning horns or calls from officials or coaches